General Terms and Conditions

 5. Prior to expiry or termination of the contract, the customer shall be entitled to request a one-off export of customer data submitted by the customer or generated by the customer through use of the SaaS.
 Marad will provide such export by means of its in-house export tool, which delivers the data in CSV format together with all files from the database.
 Marad shall not provide an exact copy of its database, nor shall Marad be responsible for converting the data into the format of another system or competitor.
 It is the customer’s sole responsibility to request an export prior to termination or expiry of the contract and to arrange any conversion or migration of the data to third-party systems.
 Upon termination or expiry of the contract, Marad shall be entitled to delete any customer data remaining in its possession.

 6. Marad is entitled to use customer data, provided that such data is anonymised and not traceable to individual customers, for the purpose of analysing, selling, maintaining and improving its services.
-Such use shall never result in disclosure of identifiable customer data to third parties, unless required by law
+Such use shall never result in disclosure of identifiable customer data to third parties, unless required by law.

 Article 13 – Termination